tinsever/google-font-cli/README.md

 ### GoogleFont
-Class that extends data structure provided by Google APIs.
+Class that extends data structure provided by google-webfonts-helper.

 It's instanced by the populate method of GoogleFontList, called internally by the constructor or by parseRawData method.